AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/safe_reclamation/rcl02_only_reclaim_allocated_storage.rst

 Reference
 """""""""""

-[CWE2019]_ CWE-415: Double Free
+[SEI-C]_ MEM34-C: Only Free Memory Allocated Dynamically

 """""""""""""
 Description
 """""""""""""

-Never deallocate the storage designated by a given access value more than once.
+Only deallocate storage that was dynamically allocated by the evaluation of an allocator (i.e., "new").

+This is a possibility because Ada allows creation of access values designating declared (aliased) objects.

 """"""""""""""""""""""""""""""""""""""""""""""""
 Applicable vulnerability within ISO TR 24772-2